 Avon launches “Together Against Breast Cancer” to support cancer victims.
 The initiative is recognized as one of the best in philanthropy.

-The company’s new logo reflects the pink ribbon that connects the fight against breast cancer worldwide.
+The company’s new logo features the pink ribbon, which symbolizes the fight against breast cancer worldwide.
 All of the letters are written in a thin pink font spaced apart.
 Each one is like a separate ribbon in support of women.

 Pink is also the recognized color of femininity and points to the company’s female ambassadors.